mpron/mpron.github.io/resume.md

 # SUMMARY

-I've been geeking out on developer technologies since before I even knew how to code.
-Over the past four years I've been immersed in the developer content space and now, with two development courses under my belt, I'm eager to begin coding full time.
+Over the past five years I've been immersed in the developer content space and now, I'm also a web developer with a foundation in Ruby on Rails.

 # SKILLS / EXPERIENCE